Director, Ventilation and Production Optimization (VPO)

 - Ensure that underground workers are provided with a safe and healthy work environment

-The SOT+ project will develop three new modules that increase the scope of SOT capabilities to take into account a broader range of constraints important to the mine planner.
-The modules under development are Advanced Valuation, Ventilation Constraints, and GeoSequencing.
-Industry partners participating in the SOT+ project include Vale Canada, Newmont, Datamine and Deswik.
+The SOT+ project has developed three new modules that increase the scope of SOT capabilities to take into account a broader range of constraints important to the mine planner.
+The modules are Advanced Valuation, Ventilation Constraints, and GeoSequencing.
+Industry partners participating in the SOT+ project include Vale Canada, Newmont, Agnico Eagle, Datamine and Deswik.

 Extending the Benefits of the Natural Heat Exchange Area